bitionaire/el-bombillo/README.md

 # Hola hombres!

 We :heart: to innovate.
 And as much as we love to innovate, we're missing a simple, easy to use platform where we can share our ideas and improve our concept together.
 Moreover, we would like to know how brilliant our ideas are.
-For example I don't like :green_apple:s, but that doesn't mean that there isn't a _1.000.000$_ community for apples.
+For example I don't like :green_apple:s, but that doesn't mean that there isn't a _1.000.000$_ market for apples.
 Maybe apples are brilliant, who knows... (_I know for sure, but psst_ :smile: Refer to _Contributors constitution_ and feel free to convince me of the opposite).

 So we created the idea of...